Reviews make me write faster! - I use the quatermaester interactive game of thrones map when writing.

 Looking down at the city of Kings Landing below, I inwardly laughed at all the SI fanfictions I had read where the people were certain they'd immediately start introducing gunpowder, or the printing press, or whatever.
 Maybe one or two of the writers were actually in possession of the skills and knowledge they gave their self inserts, but most were not.
 I was the grandson of a printer, one who had been good enough to found his own successful printing business, and I still had only a vague idea how to make a Gutenberg era printing press.
 I certainly had no fucking idea how to make the specific type of ink that made it possible with medieval technology, as regular medieval ink was totally unsuitable.

 Even if I managed to solve that problem, parchment was totally unsuitable for a printing press.
 I'd have to find a way of creating paper from pulp, which I also didn't know how to do, and then create an entire industry to supply that pulp.
-A major problem as I had no idea what plants would be suitable for the wood pulp needed for traditional paper, and cotton was far too expensive pre-industrial revolution to use for the cotton pulp needed to make rag paper.
-If there were any other options, I didn't know of them.
+A major problem as I had no idea what plants would be suitable for the wood pulp needed for traditional paper, or if they even grew in Westeros.
+I did know that cotton was far too expensive pre-industrial revolution to use for the cotton pulp needed to make rag paper.
+Due to how hard it was to harvest by hand it was a luxury fabric up there with silk, satin, and velvet.
+Though at least Westeros actually grew it itself or imported from the Free Cities rather than all the way from Yi-Ti.
+But it would be cheaper to employ scribes by hand than feed cotton rag paper through a printing press and if there were any other options for using as the base for paper, I didn't know of them.

 I resisted the urge to growl in frustration.
 So many SI writers focused on how simple the mechanics of a printing press were, hand waving away the rest of the tech and supply pyramid needed to make them viable.
 What I wouldn't give to be able to do that.
 Unfortunately, however mad it seemed; this was my life now.
 I didn't get to handwave anything away.